List of coffee processes

 Item description

-Also known as: Cold press - I believe Glitch in Japan refers to this process as cold press as described in their Finca Rivera offerings
+Also known as: Cold press - I believe Glitch in Japan refers to this process as cold press as described in their Finca Rivera offerings.
+Lerida Estate in Panama refers to this as CRD - Cold room dried

 Description: Fermenting in GrainPro bags in cold conditions is hypothesized to reduce the negative flavors created during fermentation.
 Note - it is non-trivial to run the electricity necessary to chill beans in producing areas.